AdrianaAlves94/Iron_processing_concentration_MLProject/README.md

 | XGBoost | Boosting — learns from mistakes iteratively |

 ### Hyperparameter Tuning
 `GridSearchCV` with `TimeSeriesSplit` was used to tune both Random Forest and XGBoost.
-XGBoost benefited most from tuning — a low learning rate (0.01), shallow trees (max_depth=3), and subsampling (0.8) prevented overfitting on noisy industrial data.
+XGBoost benefited most from tuning.
+Low learning rate (0.01), shallow trees (max_depth=3), and subsampling (0.8) prevented overfitting on noisy industrial data.

 ---